Short course: Feminist approaches to workplace conflict

 What you can expect:

 This course was developed following consultations with 129 people working in a diversity of sectors from around the world.
-In November 2024 we piloted this course and adapted it based on our learnings.
+In 2024 we piloted this course and adapted it based on our learnings.
+We ran it again in 2025 and are regularly improving it based upon participant feedback.
 The programme incudes:

 Discussion, learning and exploration of topics like conflict mapping and analysis, power, trauma-informed approaches, generative conflict, and conflict transformation